xsnpdngv/xsnpdngv.github.io/_posts/2017-05-06-Vim-clipboard.md

 Since the clipboard belongs to the windowing system, in case of remote sessions it requires X11 forwarding even for pure terminal use.
-Using ssh with option -Y will do.
+Using ssh with option -Y will do it.

 ```bash
 ssh -Y -p 2222 ubuntu@localhost
 ```

-If MacOS runs the X server (`XQuartz`), then it should have all Pasteboard options to be enabled under Preferences to work the feature flawlessly.
+If MacOS runs the X server (`XQuartz`), then it should have all Pasteboard options to be enabled under Preferences to have the feature work flawlessly.